 Certainly, the size of the organization and how it is set up has an effect on processing time for invoices.
-Providing remote access (like mobile accessibility) to employees who need to approve invoices before payment will almost definitely speed up the process and expedite payments to suppliers, as well as allowing the department to take advantage of any offered discounts.
-After all, saving money on operational expenses actually adds more to the company coffers than the same amount of revenue.
+Given that invoice approval is one of the biggest hold-ups in the processing of invoices, having an effective automated invoice approval workflow in place will help speed the process up and expedite payments to suppliers, as well as allowing the department to take advantage of any early payment discounts, which are one of the biggest opportunities for reducing costs.

 These numbers are inclusive of salaries, copying, follow-up, routing, managerial and IT support.
 Of course, companies that process invoices manually have higher costs for invoice processing, and centralized and automated systems typically do better.
 Streamlining the processes cuts down on some of the most time-consuming tasks and lowers costs.